swipetor/swipetor-server/docs/setup.md

 ### Components

+- .NET 8
 - PostgreSQL (main db)
 - InfluxDB (metrics)
 - Nignx (for local proxying to swipetor-ui and swipetor-server)
+- ffmpeg & MP4Box CLIs (for video processing)
+- - Search for their installation on your platform.

 ### Cloud Services